-- Video Compression: Set the codec type to H.265, H.264 or MJPEG. - Resolution: You may select different resolutions for each stream, except for Main Stream, which corresponds to that selected in the Capture Mode dropdown list. - Frame Rate: Select a frame rate for encoding images.
-The unit is frame per second. - Bit Rate: - CBR: The camera transmits data at a constant data rate by varying the quality of the video stream - VBR: The quality of the video stream is kept as constant as possible at the cost of a varying bitrate. - Image Quality: When VBR is selected for the encoding mode, you can move the slider to adjust the desired quality level the for images.
+- Video Compression: Set the codec type to H.265, H.264 or MJPEG. - Resolution: Select different resolutions for each stream.

+- 1. Changing the resolution in this option will not affect the Capture Mode. - 2.
+For GV-TBL4700 / 4711 and GV-TVD4700 / 4711, the resolution of the main stream cannot be modified. - Frame Rate: Select a frame rate for encoding images.
+The unit is frame per second. - Bit Rate: Set the value between 128~16384. - Bitrate Type: - CBR: The camera transmits data at a constant data rate by varying the quality of the video stream - VBR: The quality of the video stream is kept as constant as possible at the cost of a varying bitrate. - Image Quality: When VBR is selected for the encoding mode, you can move the slider to adjust the desired quality level the for images.
 Moving the slider toward Bit Rate decreases the bit rate and may affect image quality.
-Moving the slider toward Quality increases the bit rate and improves image quality. - I Frame Interval: Set the number of frames between each I frame (key frame).
-This option is only available when H.265 or H.264 is selected as the codec. - Smoothing: Set the extent of smoothing.
+Moving the slider toward Quality increases the bit rate and improves image quality. - I Frame Interval: Set the number of frames, from 5 to 250, between each I frame (key frame).
+This option is only available when H.265 or H.264 is selected as the codec. - GOP: The GOP is IP by default. - Smoothing: Set the extent of smoothing.
 Choosing Clear means disabling Smoothing.
-Moving the slider toward Smooth increases the level of smoothing but will affect image quality.
+Moving the slider toward Smooth increases the level of smoothing but will affect image quality. - Smart Encoding: Select Basic Mode to enable Smart Encoding.